MaxusTheOne/napari-psf-analysis-CFIM-edition/README.md

   pip install git+https://github.com/MaxusTheOne/napari-psf-analysis-CFIM-edition
 ```
 To install the latest version (not guaranteed to be stable)

+---
+Additionally, it can be installed via napari plugin manager under the name **psf-analysis-CFIM**.

 ## About

 This is a **fork** of the [napari-psf-analysis](https://github.com/fmi-faim/napari-psf-analysis) project.